 This bill amends existing laws related to the fish and game commission, introducing several key changes.
 It allows public hearing notices to be posted digitally on newspaper websites, enhancing accessibility for the public.
-Additionally, it permits the shooting of injured or crippled waterfowl from a motorized watercraft in designated areas, and removes the term "brook" from references to trout in fishing regulations.
-The bill also empowers the executive director of fish and game to establish the fisheries habitat fee through rules, rather than a fixed amount, and repeals the Connecticut River Atlantic Salmon Commission.
+Additionally, it permits the shooting of injured or crippled waterfowl from a motorized watercraft in designated areas, specifically the sea duck hunting area.
+The bill also removes the term "brook" from references to trout in the regulations concerning the methods of taking fish, thereby broadening the scope of applicable fishing methods.
+Furthermore, it empowers the executive director of fish and game to establish the fisheries habitat fee through rules, rather than a fixed amount, and repeals the Connecticut River Atlantic Salmon Commission.

 As Amended by the Senate: 206:11, 207:7, 211:9, 214:1-g